serghiou/best-of-data-science/best-of-r.md

 **[Visualization of missingness.](https://www.r-bloggers.com/how-to-perform-a-logistic-regression-in-r/amp/)** Package.
 Tutorial.
 A good example of how to easily visualize missingness across a dataset.

+**[Survival function in Cox regression.](Calculating survival probability per person at time (t) from Cox PH)** Tutorial.
+Fitting a Cox regression in R is straight forward, but it is not immediately apparent how to obtain the survival function.
+This is a great answer on Stack Overflow with guidance on how to do so.

 ***

 ## Data analysis